Open Classroom non-degree study

 This program is guided by the Congregation for Catholic Education’s document "The Religious Dimension of Education in a Catholic School", which provides a practical roadmap for renewing a school by grounding all its activities in the faith.
 The program consists of seven courses:

-• Image and Likeness: God and the Human Person
+• The Mystery of the Human Person

-• The Gospel and Our Philosophic Heritage
+• Our Philosophic Heritage

 • The Book of Nature: Science and Faith